Philippe Mercier: Life

 In 1733, Mercier painted a Portrait of 'Frederick, Prince of Wales, playing a violoncello, and his Sisters'.
 National Portrait Gallery, London.
 There is an alternative version of the painting in the Royal Collection.
-In the painting 'The Sense of Hearing', 1744, women are playing violin, violoncello, harpsichord, and flute.
-Yale Collection for British Art.
+In the painting 'The Sense of Hearing', 1744, women are playing violin, violoncello, harpsichord, and flute in the Yale Center for British Art.

-Mercier became involved in a scandal of some sort and he lost favour.
-He left London around 1740 and settled in York, where he practised portrait painting for over ten years, before returning to London in 1751.
-In 1752, Mercier went to Portugal at the request of several English merchants.
+Mercier lost favour at Court and was replaced as principal painter to Frederick Prince of Wales by John Ellys on 7 October 1736.
+He 'went into the country' in 1736/7 and took rooms in Covent Garden, London.
+In 1739 he relocated to York, where he focused on 'fancy' pictures concerned with domestic virtue and also practised portrait painting for over ten years, before returning to London in July 1751.
+In 1752, Mercier went to Portugal at the request of several English merchants along with his family.
 He did not long remain there, however, but came back to London, where he died in 1760.